Germany sees continued issues with readiness of submarines, aircraft

 For instance, Germany had zero submarines that were ready for operations for five months in the first half of 2018, although three of its six submarines were now ready for action, the top uniformed officer in the German military told lawmakers in a letter accompanying the ministry’s annual readiness report.

-He said there had been no improvement in the low readiness of the air force’s aging CH-53 heavy-lift helicopters and its Tornado fighter jets, which face a shortage of spare parts, obsolescence of other parts, and long maintenance times.
+He said there had been no improvement in the low readiness of the air force’s ageing CH-53 heavy-lift helicopters and its Tornado fighter jets, which face a shortage of spare parts, obsolescence of other parts, and long maintenance times.
+(Reporting by Andrea Shalal Editing by Tassilo Hummel)